stinkytroll/tech264-cloud-linux/linux/linux_notes.md

 An **environment variable** is a dynamic **variable** stored in a process environment.
 It is used to **pass** configuration information and settings to processes running in the system.
 These **variables** can influence the behavior of software and system components by providing information such as paths, user preferences, and system settings.

+We create them so they can be used globally because we want a particular tool or piece of software that will need to use the environment variable we set.

 - To view these, we can use the command `printenv`.
 - We can view a certain environment variable by using `printenv VARIABLENAME`.
 - To set a **variable**, we can use `VARIABLENAME=data`.
 This is a **shell variable**.
 To ensure this worked, we could use `echo $VARIABLENAME`, which would then output the `data` value. **Note** that this is **NOT** the same as an **enviornment variable**.